oorischubert/slobot/README.md

 [LeRobot](https://github.com/huggingface/lerobot) provides a SOTA library to perform *Imitation Learning* and *Reinforcement Learning*.

-Curate of a new dataset: have the follower arm perform a task of interest, by replicating the motion of the leader arm held a human operator.
+Curate a new dataset: have the follower arm perform a task of interest, by replicating the motion of the leader arm held a human operator.

 Then fine-tune a model on the training dataset.